 We spent an immersive evening beginning with a traditional welcome ceremony, learning the local customs, and watched a powerful display of song and dance.
 We ended the evening with a delicious hangi dinner that was traditionally cooked underground.

 The first level (the Catacombs) is an extraordinary walkway within the limestone cave.
 The second level is displays the more prominent stalactites and stalagmites.

 The final level is the Cathedral, with high ceilings and large (and growing) stalactites and stalagmites.

 Our visit ended with a boat ride in the Glowworm Grotto.

 Set with boiling and bubbling hot springs, mud pools and steaming lakes, we visited Rotorua’s only Living Maori Thermal Village.
-This was a fascinating day and we learned about the Maori culture traditions and their unique way of life.
+Here we learned about the Maori culture traditions, and their unique way of life.

 We learned how the natives use geothermal activity in the village to cook, bath & preserve.

 Full disclosure, since this is an active geothermal location, the smell is similar to rotting eggs, and it takes a while to get used to that.

 We witnessed their display of traditional Marae song and dance at the cultural performance and it was interesting to see the natives walking around the village in their everyday lives.